hybridsjs/hybrids/README.md

 define('my-element', MyElement);
 ```

-`define` takes tag name and plain object map of hybrid property descriptors, creates `Wrapper` constructor, applies properties on the `Wrapper.prototype` and defines custom element using `customElements.define()` method.
+`define` takes tag name and plain object with a map of hybrid property descriptors, creates `Wrapper` constructor, applies properties on the `Wrapper.prototype` and defines custom element using `customElements.define()` method.

 ### `define(tagName: string, descriptors: Object): Wrapper`